 - A criminal background check will be required of each student in this program.
 Based on the outcome of the background check, a student may be prevented from taking certain courses, accessing certain laboratory experiences, or completing the program.
-A non-refundable fee of \$45 will be assessed for this CBC. - Students must complete a health statement before acceptance into the Medical Assisting program. - 3.
-Students may be requested by clinical sites to submit to and pass drug testing. - 4.
-Students must pass all required courses for the program with a "C+" or better to continue through the program. - 5.
-All students must have a current CPR card Module C, prior to enrolling in fourth guarter classes.
+A non-refundable fee of \$45 will be assessed for this CBC. - Students must complete a health statement before acceptance into the Medical Assisting program. - Students may be requested by clinical sites to take a drug test. - Students must pass all required courses for the program with a "C+" or higher to continue through the program. - A current Healthcare Provider CPR card (contact Program Chair for specific requirements) is required prior to enrolling in fourth quarter classes.